tlapinsk/colab-examples/README.md

 1. [Animals 10](https://www.kaggle.com/alessiocorrado99/animals10)

 There are three models trained for the Animals 10 dataset.
 As the name indicates, it includes 10 classes of animals.
-The model achieved 96% training accuracy, which I hope to increase using InceptionV3 (transfer learning).
+The model achieved 96% training accuracy, which is similar to the Cats vs. Dogs model.

 The best performing model ([model 4](https://github.com/tlapinsk/colab-examples/blob/master/examples/animals_10_model_4_classifier.ipynb)) achieved 99% accuracy.
 It may be possible to achieve 99.9% accuracy if trained over more epochs.